jacobaustin123/Titan/docs/README.md

 ### Vec Methods

+Vectors are the workhorse of Titan.
+They are 3-dimensional vectors with all the methods you'd expect.

 ```cpp
 class Vec {
     Vec(double x, double y, double z); // initialization from x, y, and z values